DariaKern/IndividualAnimalRe-IDDatasets/README.md

 | 2011     | [StripeSpotter](https://code.google.com/archive/p/stripespotter/downloads) | <sub>[Biometric animal databases from field photographs: identification of individual zebra in the wild](https://doi.org/10.1145/1991996.1992002)<sub> | 45 | plains and Grevy’s zebra | 820 |![stripeSpotter](./previewImages/stripeSpotter.png)|
 | 2009     | [Whale Shark ID](https://lila.science/datasets/whale-shark-id) | <sub>[Estimating population size, structure, and residency time for whale sharks Rhincodon typus through collaborative photo-identification](https://doi.org/10.3354/esr00186)<sub> | 543 | whale shark | 7693 |![whaleSharkID](./previewImages/whaleSharkID.png)|

+<br/><br/>
+> [!TIP]
+> The [Wildlife Datasets Toolkit](https://github.com/WildlifeDatasets/wildlife-datasets) is an open-source toolkit for animal re-ID.
+It gathers publicly available animal re-ID datasets in one place in an effort to make them more easily accessible and to improve usability.
+Many of the above listed datasets have been added to the Toolkit.
+>
+> The [MegaDescriptor](https://huggingface.co/BVRA/MegaDescriptor-L-384) is a state-of-the-art model for animal re-ID and part of the Wildlife Datasets Toolkit.
+It was trained on several animal datasets and is species agnostic.
 <!--# IndividualAnimalRe-IDDatasets
 ### a collection of publicly available computer vision datasets for the re-identification of individual animals